katinkab/AnswerSetLAD/README.md

 pat(2,0) pat(9,0)
 SATISFIABLE
 ```
-This result shows all positive prime patterns of degree two.
+This result shows all positive prime patterns of degree two with perfect homogeneity and trivial bound on the prevalence.